Chūichi Nagumo: Battle of Midway

-The Battle of Midway, in June 1942, brought Nagumo's near-perfect record to an end.
-During the battle, a Martin B-26 Marauder, after being seriously damaged by anti-aircraft fire, flew directly towards the bridge of the aircraft carrier Akagi.
-The aircraft, either attempting a suicide ramming, or out of control due to battle damage or a wounded or killed pilot, narrowly missed crashing into the carrier's bridge, which could have killed Nagumo and his command staff, before it cartwheeled into the sea.
-This experience may well have contributed to Nagumo's determination to launch another attack on Midway, in direct violation of Yamamoto's order to keep the reserve strike force armed for anti-ship operations.
-However when Nagumo received scouting reports that American ships were in the area, he changed plans and ordered his planes be armed back to attack American ships.
+The Battle of Midway, in June 1942, brought Nagumo's streak of victories to an end.
+During the battle, a Martin B-26 Marauder, seriously damaged by anti-aircraft fire, flew directly at the bridge of the aircraft carrier Akagi.
+The aircraft, either attempting a suicide ramming, or out of control, narrowly missed striking the carrier's bridge, which could have killed Nagumo, before it crashed into the ocean.

+Nagumo soon prepared to launch another attack on Midway, in direct violation of Yamamoto's order to keep the reserve strike force armed for anti-ship operations.
+That change in plans required arming the available planes with bombs, suitable for attacking land targets, rather than torpedoes, designed for anti-ship actions.

-It appears the situation caught him somewhere in-between, with half his planes armed with torpedoes (for ships) and the other half with bombs (for land offensives) and no time to switch everything back to torpedoes.
-And, as an officer always going by naval doctrine, he decided to wait to arm the entire air fleet with torpedoes before launching an offensive, instead of starting it with whatever available at hand.
+However, when Nagumo received scouting reports that American ships were in the area, he changed plans and ordered his planes be rearmed with torpedoes to attack American ships.
+The situation caught his aircraft in-between, with half his planes armed with torpedoes and the other half with bombs and no time to switch everything back to torpedoes.

-American dive-bombers scored several hits on Akagi, Kaga and Sōryū, resulting in fires and further explosions due to unsecured ordinance, crippling all three.
-As Nagumo began to grasp the enormity of what had happened, he appears to have gone into a state of shock.
-Nagumo stood near the ship’s compass looking out at the flames on his flagship and two other carriers in a trance-like daze.
-Despite being asked to abandon ship, Nagumo was reluctant to leave, just muttering, “It's not time yet”.
-Nagumo's chief of staff, Rear Admiral Ryūnosuke Kusaka, was able to persuade him and Nagumo responded with a barely perceptible nod, with tears in his eyes.
+American dive-bombers attacked Akagi, Kaga and Sōryū, resulting in fires and further explosions due to unsecured ordnance, crippling all three.
+After the attack, Nagumo appeared to have gone into a state of shock; he stood near the ship's compass looking out at the flames on his ship and two other carriers, and despite being asked to shift his flag to another vessel, Nagumo was reluctant, muttering, “It's not time yet”.
+Nagumo's chief of staff, Rear Admiral Ryūnosuke Kusaka, was able to persuade him; Nagumo nodded, with tears in his eyes.
 Nagumo and his staff were forced to evacuate through the forward windows of the bridge by rope.
 An expert in judo, Nagumo landed lightly, whereas Kusaka badly sprained both ankles and was burned during the evacuation.

 The First Air Fleet lost four carriers during the turning point of the Pacific War, and the massive losses of carrier aircraft maintenance personnel would prove detrimental to the performance of the IJN in later engagements.
 The loss of the four carriers, their aircraft, and their maintenance crews, plus the loss of 120 experienced pilots, resulted in Japan losing the strategic initiative in the Pacific.

-Nagumo contemplated suicide but was eventually talked out of taking his own life by Kusaka.
-Following the battle, Nagumo appeared to have lost his aggressiveness and effectiveness.
-He never recovered from the loss of his carriers, and teared up when talking about the defeat to his son in 1944.
+In the aftermath of the battle, Kusaka found a downcast Nagumo, seemingly contemplating suicide; Kusaka eventually talked him out of it.
+Following the battle, Nagumo appeared to have lost his aggressiveness and effectiveness; he teared up when talking about the events of Midway to his two sons in 1944.